AllenInstitute/deepinterpolation/README.rst

 # **Example training**

-To try out training your own DeepInterpolation network, we recommend to start with this file: https://github.com/AllenInstitute/deepinterpolation/blob/master/examples/example_tiny_ephys_training.py
+To try out training your own DeepInterpolation network, we recommend to start with this file: https://github.com/AllenInstitute/deepinterpolation/blob/master/examples/cli_example_tiny_ephys_training.py

-In this file, you will need to edit the jobdir variable, in particular change "/Users/jeromel/test" to a local folder appropriate to save your models.
+In this file, you will need to edit the paths to a local folder appropriate to save your models.

 Then, activate your conda env called 'local_env'